sdq/deepvis/README.md

 How to use
 ------
-Just drag the KMeans.swift into your project.
+Just drag the kmeans.swift into your project.

-I will write some detail about this algorithm soon.

 Author
 ------